The photo is compliments of Unsplash.

 10. Good security in the building.

 And you know what?
-I found my dream condo (in my dream starter neighborhood), I saw the sticker price, I was given a ballpark estimate of what it would cost to carry it each month, and I am taking measurable steps towards making it mine.
+I found my dream condo (in my dream starter neighbourhood), I saw the sticker price, I was given a ballpark estimate of what it would cost to carry it each month, and I am taking measurable steps towards making it mine.
 That’s right folks, I’m going to buy my first place as soon as possible.
-I believe it (and I can see how doable it is).
+Err… you probably shouldn’t ask me how soon “as soon as possible” actually is, just know that it’s going to happen one day!
+I can see how doable it is.

-Here’s what I learned from communicating with a realtor (who I have decided to stay in contact with):
+Here’s what I learned from communicating with a realtor:

 You absolutely must know what you’re looking for.
 Do you want a five-year house, a ten-year house, or a forever home?
 What do you see yourself doing in your home?
 Do you plan on renovating your home immediately upon taking possession of it, will you live in a fixer-upper for some time before renovating, or do you want a turn-key home?
 And very simply, do you plan on being alone in your home or do you foresee a partner in your near future?